 The way I figure, is to wrap the chosen yarn around a ruler squishing it together as I go so that each wrap is touching the last with no space in between.
 I count the number of wraps which fit in one inch and then double that number.
-This is the number of warps to put on the loom to weave a 1" wide band.
+Why double it?
+Because half of the warps will be on the top layer and half will be on the bottom layer at all times.
+The number you come up with is the number of warps to put on the loom to weave a 1" wide band.
 Now, having said that, this is not an absolute.
 The rule works pretty well for me and my weaving style.
 Others may weave with a little more or less tension than I do.
 If the width of the piece is important (like it has to fit a particular piece of hardware or something) then I strongly suggest that you weave a test piece first to be certain.

 I've also noticed that yarns with a harder twist don't pack together as much as soft and squishy yarns do when weaving, so you might want to take this into account.

 Here are a few common yarns that I use and the number of warps per inch in my weaving.